SeanONeillArdmore/FootballInventory/README.md

 Start Application in intelij defaults to H2 in memory DB.
 Exposed on port 8080

 ##  Architecture
-Microservice Architecture
+Microservice Architecture using Rest
 Using Spring Boot

-Rest Architecture
+DAO/DTO/Service/Controller

 ## Swagger
 http://localhost:8080/swagger-ui/#/football-inventory-controller